zhaozz-lab/iPercept/README.md

 This repository contains the code for DenseBag, a neural network architecture for the problem of eye gaze estimation.

-Our architecture ranked first in the in-class [Kaggle competition](https://www.kaggle.com/c/mp18-eye-gaze-estimation) (Machine Perception, ETH Zurich, 2018).
+Our model ranked first in the in-class [Kaggle competition](https://www.kaggle.com/c/mp18-eye-gaze-estimation) (Machine Perception, ETH Zurich, 2018).

 DenseBag consists of multiple Densely Connected Convolutional Neural Networks which are trained independently on bootstrapped samples from the original data and then averaged to give a final result.
 This reduces the variance and overfitting demonstrated by the individual estimators.
 See the [report](report_buehler-and-regan_2018_densebag.pdf) for more information or try out our code.